EsraaSaad298/data-visualization-dashboard/README.md

 - ✅ Drag `/dist` folder to [Netlify Drop](https://app.netlify.com/drop)
 - ✅ Or connect repo to Netlify and auto-deploy from `main` branch

-Once live, update the link at the top of this README.

 ---

 ## 🏆 Bonus Features